1. Help Center

 Annual Target

 Set an annual budget for an account and allocate it over 12 months.
-The forecast for the year will automatically adjust by considering amounts actually incurred during the year.
+The forecast for the year will automatically adjust by considering amounts incurred throughout the year.

 Assets